-We'll leave the following information on this page for a while for those who might not have seen it yet:
+We'll leave the following information on this page for those who might not have seen it:

 The Morgan County Historical Society has a great deal of information pertinent to the area.
 Their website is well worth a visit.
 Two publications there are particularly interesting and can be downloaded and printed: 1.)
 Historical Overview Flyer and, 2.)
 Hastings Cutoff Brochure - includes information on the tragic Donner Party that passed through Morgan County.

 George Washington Taggart was a patriot who served his country at great personal sacrifice.
 We Taggarts remember.